joaothan/Java-Projects/README.md

 # Java-Projects
-These are Java Projects I have done myself either for fun or for school.
+These are Beginner Java Projects I have done myself while learning the Java language and JavaFx tool while in school.